What is DSDS?

 Token

-A token needs kind, name, and tokenType.
+A token needs kind, identifier, and tokenType.
 Use the optional source property to link back to the W3C DTCG file that holds the authoritative value.

 {